Surf etiquette:

 Beginners or less experienced surfers might throw their boards unintentionally due to a lack of control or understanding of how to handle the board properly.

 Throwing a surfboard is generally discouraged in the surfing community for several reasons.
 A thrown surfboard can pose a serious safety risk to both the person throwing it and others in the water.
 The board can be unpredictable in its trajectory, potentially causing injury if it hits someone.
+Instead of throwing your board when a breaking wave is approaching you can push through the wave or to a turtle roll- learn how to do that in this lesson.

 5. Don't get in the way of other surfers when paddling back to the surf lineup

 If you’re paddling back out and observe a fellow surfer catching a wave, it’s crucial to consider surf etiquette.
 Adjust your path to steer clear of any potential interference.
-Rather than heading directly towards them, choose a trajectory that ensures they won’t be in your path as you get closer.
+Rather than heading directly towards them, choose a direction that ensures they won’t be in your path as you get closer.
 Move to the section of the wave they’ve already surfed, positioning yourself behind them.

 Lesson quiz: test your knowledge